Letters on Sunspots: Phases of Venus

 In the Letters on Sunspots Galileo responded to claims by Scheiner about the phases of Venus, which were an important question in the astronomy of the time.
 There were different schools of thought about whether Venus had phases at all – to the naked eye, none were visible.
-In 1610, using his telescope, Galileo had discovered in that Venus, like the Moon, had a full set of phases, but only in Letters on Sunspots did he commit this finding to publication.
+In 1610, using his telescope, Galileo had discovered that Venus, like the Moon, had a full set of phases, but only in Letters on Sunspots did he commit this finding to publication.
 The fact that there was a full phase of Venus, (similar to a full moon) when Venus was in the same direction in the sky as the Sun meant that at a certain point in its orbit, Venus was on the other side of the Sun to the Earth.
 This indicated that Venus went around the Sun, and not around the Earth.
 This provided important evidence in support of the Copernican model of the universe.